pharasha/pv_fault_injector/docs/faults.md

 Entire strings are shaded.
 The shading fault applies to the whole string and not individual modules.
 Split the shaded and unshaded part into two diffrent Array objects.

-TODO: check if treating two strings as two seperate arrays models the mismatch correctly.
-Strings would operate on theire own MPP and there wouldnt be a compromise that causes a mismatch loss.
+Note: pvlib multi-array treats each array as independent (multi-MPPT equivalent).
+This skips the mismatch loss that occurs in a single-MPPT system where shaded and unshaded strings share one bus voltage.
+For accurate single-MPPT modeling, compute IV curves per string via `singlediode()`, combine in parallel, and find MPP with `bishop88_mpp()`.
+The mismatch loss is small compared to the loss caused by irradiance reduction, so the multi-array approximation is good enough for a synthetic dataset.

 **In pvlib:** `PVSystem` accepts multiple `Array` objects, and `ModelChain.run_model()` accepts a list of weather DataFrames (one per array).

-**Injection point:** B - replaces `run_simulation`.
+**Injection point:** B - replaces `run_simulation` or just run simulation with two array objects.

 ```python
 # split strings into two Array objects (shaded / unshaded)